Stream any log file

 editStream any log file

-editThis guide shows you how to send a log file to Elasticsearch using a standalone Elastic Agent and configure the Elastic Agent and your data streams using the elastic-agent.yml
+editThis guide shows you how to manually configure a standalone Elastic Agent to send your log data to Elasticsearch using the elastic-agent.yml

 Prerequisites